-(d) Acquisition of Xuzhou Shan Shan Outlets Business Management Co., Ltd ("Xuzhou Shan Shan") in 2021
+(c) Acquisition of Xuzhou Shan Shan Outlets Business Management Co., Ltd ("Xuzhou Shan Shan") in 2021

 In June 2021, the Group acquired 100% of equity interest in Xuzhou Shan Shan for a total cash consideration of RMB149,210.
 The Group has determined that substantially all of the fair value of the assets group acquired is concentrated in land use rights held by Xuzhou Shan Shan and concluded that the acquired set of activities and assets is not a business.
-As such, the Group accounted for this transaction as asset acquisition and the acquired asset group were consolidated into a wholly owned subsidiary of the Group.
+As such, the Group accounted for this transaction as asset acquisition and the acquired asset group were consolidated into a wholly-owned subsidiary of the Group.
 Subsequently, a third-party investor has agreed to contribute RMB60,000 into Xuzhou Shan Shan Outlets Business Management Co., Ltd. for 20% equity interest.
-As of December 31, 2021, the Group has collected RMB16,000 and the remaining amounts to be collected based on a payment schedule.
+As of December 31, 2021 and 2022, the Group has collected RMB16,000 and RMB38,500, respectively, and the remaining amounts to be collected based on a payment schedule before July 31, 2023.